joaomcteixeira/Tree-of-Life/VISION.md

 ### the updater

-Tree-of-Life provides also an updater that can be used by users to maintain their project's installation up to date; for example, with the `master` branch of the main project repository.
+Tree-of-Life provides also an independent updater that can be used by users to maintain their project's installation up to date, without requiring Git or performing any other task outside those provided by the project.
 The UPDATER script is created during the installation.

 ## User interface